ArtifexSoftware/ghostpdl/tiff/doc/functions/TIFFWriteDirectory.rst

 -----------

-:c:func:`TIFFWriteDirectory` will write the contents of the current directory to the file and setup to create a new subfile in the same file.
-Applications only need to call :c:func:`TIFFWriteDirectory` when writing multiple subfiles to a single TIFF file.
+:c:func:`TIFFWriteDirectory` will write the contents of the current directory (IFD) to the file and setup to create a new directory (IFD) using :c:func:`TIFFCreateDirectory`.
+Applications only need to call :c:func:`TIFFWriteDirectory` when writing multiple subfiles (images) to a single TIFF file.
+This is called "multi-page TIFF" or "multi-image TIFF" (see :doc:`/multi_page`).
 :c:func:`TIFFWriteDirectory` is automatically called by :c:func:`TIFFClose` and :c:func:`TIFFFlush` to write a modified directory if the file is open for writing.